-The Company's Management is under the leadership of Chairman and CEO Eduardo M. Cojuangco, Jr. and President Ramon S. Ang, with the latter being assisted by General Manager Emmanuel B. Macalalag.
-The Chairman - CEO is responsible for the general supervision, administration and management of the business of the Company.
-He presides at the meetings of the Directors and stockholders and exercises such powers and performs such duties and functions as the Board may assign to him.
-The President supervises and directs the day-to-day business affairs of the Company, while the General Manager reports to the President and he oversees the overall management of the Company's various departments with the aim of continuously improving the Company's business operations and attainment of corporate objectives.
+With the passing of Eduardo M. Cojuangco Jr., the Company's Chairman and CEO, the Company's Management became under the leadership of its President Ramon S. Ang, with the latter being assisted by General Manager Emmanuel B. Macalalag.
+The Chairman and CEO is responsible for the general supervision, administration and management of the business of the Company.
+He presides at the meetings of the Directors and stockholders and exercises such powers and perform such duties and functions as the Board may assign to him.
+However, when Eduardo M. Cojuangco, Jr. passed away on June 16, 2020, these functions were performed by the Company's President.
+The President supervises and directs the day-to-day business affairs of the Company, while the General Manager reports to the President and is charged with overseeing the overall management of the Company's various departments with the aim of continuously improving the Company's business operations and attainment of corporate objectives.
 The Senior Management of the Company, who are composed of individuals with knowledge and expertise in their respective fields, provide valuable support in achieving the Company's corporate goals and objectives.